 In the meantime my look felt over my new palm (‘new’ to me, it is used and is 2 years old), it is some 50 times faster, has a memory capacity 20 times larger and fits perfectly in one hand (or pocket for what matters).
 Well, that’s how the world goes.

 Anyway Amiga has more magic!

-Sometimes there are things you give for grant, like gravity, water being wet, 220V being harmful, Windows interfacing painless with every kind of hardware.
+Sometimes there are things you give for granted, like gravity, water being wet, 220V being harmful, and Windows interfacing painlessly with every kind of hardware.
 I was so convinced about this that I was utmost surprised to find problems with the wireless network of my notebook.
-In fact I had no problem with Linux, Fedora Core 3 latest kernel (2.6.10-1.741_FC3) supports naively the Intel pro 2200BG hosted in my Toshiba.
-Just a matter of a few settings and I could access internet from my living room without wire hassle.
+In fact, I had no problem with Linux, Fedora Core 3 latest kernel (2.6.10-1.741_FC3) supports naively the Intel pro 2200BG hosted in my Toshiba.
+Just a matter of a few settings and I could access the internet from my living room without wire hassle.

 First day at a new employer.
 If you are reading these lines then it’s likely that you know me personally and therefore it’s even more likely you know why I changed job.
 My new employer is Dylogic (but beware, it is spelled “dylogic”, but it is pronounced “Dynamic Solutions” 😉 ), a solution provider in the field of video-conferencing, video-communication, video-answering-machines, and more or less everything that begins with “video” but doesn’t end with “games”.

 If you ever dealt with networking and communication you know how many TLA and ETLA are there.
 In case that wouldn’t be enough, there’s plenty of 3DN and 4DN (invented right now: 3 digits number and 4 digits number).
 It would be nice to listen a speech between communication experts…